JohnnyMarnell/novation-launchkey-mini-mk4/README.md

 ### Virtual MIDI ports not appearing
 - Make sure the app is running (`yarn dev`)
-- Check the console output for "Virtual MIDI ports created" message
+- Check the console output - you should see all 4 ports listed:
+  - Launchkey Mini MK4 MIDI Out
+  - Launchkey Mini MK4 MIDI In
+  - Launchkey Mini MK4 DAW Out
+  - Launchkey Mini MK4 DAW In
 - On macOS: Check Audio MIDI Setup (Applications → Utilities)
 - On Windows: Use MIDI monitoring software to verify ports exist
 - On Linux: Use `aconnect -l` to list MIDI ports